atakankaya1/Countdown-Game-Clone/README.md

 Fractions are not allowed, and only positive integers may be obtained as a result at any stage of the calculation.

+Player is able to undo the calculations or restart all operations.

 ![5](https://github.com/atakankaya1/Countdown-Game-Clone/assets/103039509/9c04a91f-ae07-433f-a978-492a96d78e55)

 When player submits his answer or his time is up, he gets points in accordance with his closeness to the target number.